-- The tenure accrual status shall be consistent with the FTE of the initial offer of appointment for tenure-eligible positions. - No faculty appointment, including appointments to serve in academic-administrative classifications or administrative positions, shall be for a term exceeding a twelvemonth period ending June 30. - The appointment of tenured faculty members shall be renewed and evaluated annually. - The normal nine-month faculty contract shall be for thirty-nine consecutive weeks and a supplemental contract may be offered for all or part of the remaining year. - If the appointment is for a limited period of time and at the time the appointment is made the University does not intend to renew it, the letter of appointment or reappointment shall indicate as such. - Faculty appointed to serve in academic-administrative classifications or administrative positions, such as vice presidents, deans, directors, or department chairs shall have no rights to continuation in such classifications beyond the term of the appointment period.
+- No faculty appointment, including appointments to serve in academic-administrative classifications or administrative positions, shall be for a term exceeding a twelvemonth period ending June 30. - The appointment of non-tenured faculty members is subject to renewal or non-renewal in accordance with the appropriate notice provision set forth in the University rules. - The normal nine-month faculty contract shall be for thirty-nine consecutive weeks and a supplemental contract may be offered for all or part of the remaining year. - If the appointment is for a limited period of time and at the time the appointment is made the University does not intend to renew it, the letter of appointment or reappointment shall indicate as such. - Faculty appointed to serve in academic-administrative classifications or administrative positions, such as vice presidents, deans, directors, or department chairs shall have no rights to continuation in such classifications beyond the term of the appointment period.
 A faculty member appointed to an administrative classification may be reclassified and reassigned to other faculty or administrative duties at any time during the term of this appointment/employment contract at the pleasure of the University.
 If the faculty member is reclassified and reassigned, the pay rate and appointment period shall be adjusted to reflect the new responsibilities.
-Upon cessation of the administrative appointment, tenured or permanent status faculty members shall retain their tenure or permanent status.